friebe/letter/README.md

 ### Export PDFs
 On macOS you can use your browser's print dialog to export your Letter to PDF via Apple Preview.
 As long as you get the printing settings correct, the PDF will look good too.

+### Create a markdown file with your letter content
+Create a new markdown file under the ./letter-boxes directory.
+For example see the existing file *02_default.md*

 ## Setup

 ### Configuration